-Analysing the small business choices of response to the crisis, the three most common responses are the use of reserves and financial resources (44%), the development of a crisis plan (39%) and staff layoff (29%).
-Regarding the perceived effectiveness of the response, results show that the three most popular choices are also seen as the most effective (i.e. 63%, 68% and 62%).
+Analysing the small business choices of response to the crisis, the three most common responses are the use of reserves and financial resources (44 per cent), the development of a crisis plan (39 per cent) and staff layoff (29 per cent).
+Regarding the perceived effectiveness of the response, results show that the three most popular choices are also seen as the most effective (i.e. 63 per cent, 68 per cent and 62 per cent).
 However, other less popular choices are also seen to be effective.
-For example, reducing working hours (58%), the hiring of new employees (50%) or insurance claim (50%).
+For example, reducing working hours (58 per cent), the hiring of new employees (50 per cent) or insurance claim (50 per cent).